erelsgl/limdu/README.md

 ## Demos

-Demos can be found at [limdu-demo](https://github.com/erelsgl/limdu-demo).
+Working demos can be found at [limdu-demo](https://github.com/erelsgl/limdu-demo).

 ## Binary Classification